 What I regretted about the MUSA Diving Experience

-Responsible Travel Tip: Coral reefs are extremely important but in danger worldwide.
-Changing your habits can help the efforts to protect them, for example: reduce your use of plastic, ban single-use items, pick up rubbish so they don’t end in waterways… And spread the word!
+Responsible travel tip: Coral reefs are extremely important but in danger worldwide.
+Changing your habits can help the efforts to protect them.
+For example, you can reduce your use of plastic, ban single-use items, pick up rubbish so they don’t end in waterways… And spread the word!

 What’s Cancun Underwater Museum price?

-Cancun Underwater Museum price varies depending on the activity you want to do there (snorkeling or diving) and the gallery and the operator you choose.
+Cancun Underwater Museum price varies depending on the activity you want to do there (snorkeling or diving).
+It will also change according to the gallery you want to visit and, of course, the operator you choose.

 A double dive at the MUSA Cancun Underwater Museum from Cancun will cost you around US$90 with the equipment.
 We were quoted almost the same price to do a single dive.
 That’s the price to visit Manchones, one of the three galleries of Cancun Underwater Museum.
 If you’re not a certified diver, you can do two dives for less than US$140 (click here to book online*).
 Or it’s around $72 for a snorkeling tour (click here to book online*).